harrisonmg/PYTHUZZLE/README.md

 An online multiplayer jigsaw puzzle.

+## Disclaimer
+Code- and organization-wise, this project is pretty sloppy.
+But it works well enough to enjoy with my friends, so I'm leaving as is for now.

 ## How to Play

 * Download the all-in-one executable for your OS from the [most recent release](https://github.com/harrisonmg/rompecabezas/releases).